 Other Ways To Save

 If an update isn’t enough and you want to get started on smaller renovations, there are a few ways you can do so while still saving money in your budget:

 - Perform any demolition you can on your own.
 Rip up your own flooring, take out your old toilet and sink and remove any old tiling with your own hands.
 Make sure you’re using proper safety equipment like protective goggles and gloves.

 - Deep clean your old fixtures instead of replacing them.
 If they’re still working properly, take them out and give them a thorough cleaning with antibacterial household cleaners.

 - Add your own tile and backsplash to the tub if you want a new look.
 It may take a bit of time and effort, but this is much cheaper than a full bathtub remodel.
 For added space, upgrade your old shower rod to a curved rod; this pairs beautifully with dual window-style shower curtains!

 - Take preventative measures against internal damage.
-Regularly check up on your shower, tub, sink and toilet — make sure any caulk or sealant isn’t wearing out and giving way to water damage and mold behind your appliances.
-The better repair the room is in when you start, the less you’ll need to worry about surprise expenses during the renovation.
+Regularly check up on your shower, tub, sink, and toilet — make sure any caulk or sealant isn’t wearing out and giving way to water damage and mold behind your appliances.
+The better repair the room is when you start, the less you’ll need to worry about surprise expenses during the renovation.

 Overall, a lot of good can come from renovating your bathroom.
 It’s a great way to take one of the most frequently used spaces in your home and make it something more.
-Your bathroom renovation project is completely in your hands, so take the time to carefully plan for what you want.
+Your bathroom renovation project is completely in your hands, so take the time to plan for what you want carefully.
 Don’t rush if you don’t need to; it’s always better to budget and save for your dream bathroom.
 With the right tools and mindset, you can bring your bathroom design ideas to life!